For those who absolutely need to visit their branch, we reveal which banks are open and when.

 Need help with your banking?
 Take a look through the Barclays app ‘How to' videos on our YouTube channel https://t.co/7JB2NUv8Gp— Barclays UK (@BarclaysUK) March 23, 2020

-Halifax has changed its opening times for most branches to 9:30am to 3:30pm, Monday to Friday.
-No branches will be open on the weekends and mobile branch services will no longer be operational until further notice.
+Halifax has revealed its branches will remain open whenever possible between 9:30am to 3:30pm, Monday to Friday.
+No branches will be open at the weekends until further notice and the mobile branch service is currently suspended.

 Unfortunately, some branches may have temporarily closed, so it’s best to contact your local branch to make sure it’s still open.
 You can find the branch finder here and details of what you can do online.

-Most HSBC branches are open from 10am to 2pm, Monday to Friday, while all banks are closed on Saturdays and Sundays until further notice.
+Most HSBC branches are open but opening times vary, while all banks are closed on Saturdays and Sundays until further notice.

 HSBC warns services in branch are limited although it can help with cash deposits, withdrawals, bill payments and changes of address, but not with new products or appointments.